-Back in 2017, after a stressful couple of months at work, my partner booked for us to visit an exclusive spa hotel the alps.
-But upon visiting an austrian sauna I got slightly more than I’d bargained for.
+Back in 2017, after a stressful couple of months at work, my partner booked for us to visit an exclusive spa hotel in the Austrian alps but upon visiting the sauna I got slightly more than I’d bargained for.

 After some quick googling and research, I began to get excited.
 This hotel had a spa to die for.
 There were 11 different types of sauna!
 How on earth would I manage to try them all during such a short time at the hotel?

-One of the great things about the Austrian alps is that you can ski all year round.
+One of the great things about the Austrian alps is that, as well as visiting the sauna, you can ski all year round.
 A short car journey would have taken us up onto the Hintertux glacier where skiing is possible, even during the summer.
-I’m not a skier – I am mostly legs and I have very little limb co-ordindation so its best that I steer clear of the slopes– so I won’t be reviewing the ski facilities here (you got the wrong blog for that).
+I’m not a skier – I am mostly legs and I have very little limb co-ordindation so its best that I steer clear of the slopes.
+Therefore I won’t be reviewing the ski facilities here (you got the wrong blog for that).

 Instead, my time in the mountains was to be entirely dedicated to relaxation, recuperation and making maximum use of hotel’s fantastic spa facilities.
 I envisaged my stress melting away in the humidity of the sauna, practicing mindfulness with the majestic Austrian alps as my backdrop and catching up on trashy novels on my hotel balcony.

 We quickly checked into our room, grabbed our towels and headed down to the spa.